Published:

 No Down Payment, No Mortgage Insurance

-For a lot of military home buyers in Washington State, the VA loan program can be a better option than FHA or conventional.
-That’s because it allows eligible borrowers to purchase a home with no money down, while also avoiding mortgage insurance in most cases.
-Those are two big advantages, and they account for the popularity of VA mortgages.
+For many military home buyers in Washington State, the VA loan program can be a very attractive option because it allows eligible borrowers to purchase a home with no money down while also avoiding mortgage insurance in most cases.
+Those are major advantages, especially for buyers who want to conserve cash.

 Before January 1, 2020, veterans could only take advantage of a zero down payment if their loans were under the stipulated loan limit for that year and in their respective county.
-But now, these loan limits are no more (with the exceptions of borrowers who already have more than one VA loan on the go or who have defaulted on a VA home loan in the past).
+But now, those limits no longer apply in the same way for eligible VA borrowers.

-When comparing VA loans to conventional, the mortgage insurance issue comes up again.
-If you make a relatively low down payment for a conventional (non-government-backed) home loan, you’ll probably end up having to pay for private mortgage insurance.
+When comparing VA loans to conventional, mortgage insurance becomes another key factor.
+If you make a relatively low down payment on a conventional home loan, you’ll probably have to pay private mortgage insurance.
 But VA borrowers can usually avoid that extra cost.

 Get an Instant Mortgage Rate Quote Today